caperneoignis/chrome-headless-browser-docker/README.md

 This docker image contain the Linux Dev channel Chromium (https://www.chromium.org/getting-involved/dev-channel), with the required dependencies and the command line argument running headless mode provided.

-## Chrome Headless Browser with Chrome Driver in Selenium

-Credits to SeleniumHQ https://github.com/SeleniumHQ/docker-selenium.
-The Dockerfile and configuration are taken from their repository, with modification to use google-chrome and removing unnecessary dependencies.

 ---

 ## How to run the container: